Top of the page

 You probably have ideas about what kinds of activity work well for your child and your family.
 More activity may mean riding a bike with friends, playing actively at school, or walking with the family.
 It could also mean playing school sports or playing basketball outside.
 Check local schools, the YMCA, and other community resources for safe places to be active.

 As you make a plan, think about things that may cause problems.
 Some examples are bad weather, being tired, and busy schedules.
 Try to plan what you can do when these things happen.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/patientEd
+Go to https://www.healthwise.net/patientEd

-Enter A184 in the search box to learn more about "Physical Activity - How to Help Your Child Be More Active."
+Enter A184 in the search box to learn more about "How to Help Your Child Be More Physically Active".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.